 Door County is pleasantly void of skyscrapers—but that doesn’t mean you can't take in the view.
 Several lookout towers provide expansive, panoramic views of the vibrant blues and greens that encapsulate the beauty of the peninsula and islands and allow you to truly take it all in.

 Peninsula State Park, Fish Creek

-Look out over the northeast corner of Washington Island and see Rock Island State Park in the distance and the beginning of the Grand Traverse Islands, which stretches all the way up to the Upper Peninsula of Michigan.
+As of spring 2022, the tower is closed for repairs.
+In November 2021, residents voted to raise funds to repair it, so the tower will re-open again in a future year.
+Atop this Washington Island tower, visitors can look out over the northeast corner of the island and see Rock Island State Park in the distance and the beginning of the Grand Traverse Islands, which stretches all the way up to the Upper Peninsula of Michigan.

 Potawatomi State Park, Sturgeon Bay

 Potawatomi Tower is listed on the state and national registry as the first observation tower built in the Wisconsin State Park system and as the prototype for all other observation towers built in the park system.

 As of April 2018, Potawatomi Tower is closed due to deferred maintenance.
 Contact Sturgeon Bay Historical Society to find out how you can help preserve and re-open this historic tower for future generations to come.